bencvt/LibShapeDraw/README-contributing.md

 ## Tips and tricks

- +  You can enable debug dumps and tweak a few other global settings by copying
+ +  You can enable automatic debug dumps and tweak a few other global settings by copying `libshapedraw/internal/default-settings.properties`
-    `libshapedraw/internal/default-settings.properties`
     from the jar to the file system at
-    `<minecraft dir>/mods/LibShapeDraw/settings.properties`.

- +  If you're not using MCP or another system that provides a handy way to launch Minecraft in a dev environment (i.e., insulated from your actual Minecraft installation), see `src/test/java/launcher/StartMinecraftDev`.
+    `(minecraft-dir)/mods/LibShapeDraw/settings.properties`.
+A future version
+    of LibShapeDraw will probably auto-copy this file but for now the default settings are left in the archive.

+ +  Minecraft's built-in profiler (accessible via `shift-F3`) includes a section named `root.gameRenderer.level.LibShapeDraw`.
+You can drill down to it using the number keys.
+It should come as no surprise that having a ton of Shapes on-screen simulatenously can cause a significant performance hit.
+The profiler can tell you exactly how much of a hit.

 ## Development roadmap